 PM10 forms the second category of pollutants.
 Its ambient concentrations do not present a bimodal diurnal profile like the pollutants of the first category.
 The difference between the background and urban concentrations was small or null, but during high concentration episodes associated with westerly winds, the concentrations at the Baengnyeong island were in occasions significantly higher.
 A cross-correlation analysis between concentrations at both locations shows a consistent time lag of 7 hours, particularly during high concentration episode (not shown).
 This result suggests that an important fraction of PM10 over Seoul has a long-distance origin, decreasing the relevance of locally-emitted particles (Lee et al. 2011, 2013).

 The third category covers pollutants of secondary origin, like O3 in our case.
 The diurnal variations of O3 in Seoul, like in many other cities, are inversely related to those of many primary emitted pollutants.
 In general, solar radiation triggers its formation in the presence of two major groups of precursor species, volatile organic compounds (VOCs) and nitrogen oxides (NOx = NO + NO2) (see Vellingiri et al. (2015) and Iqbal et al. (2014) for detailed information about Seoul’s O3 pollution).
 Thus, the buildup of O3 starts after sunrise and reaches its peak at 1500 LST.
 Then, it decreases gradually throughout the rest of the day.
 At nighttime the O3 removal by titration is enhanced by fresh emissions of NO that is accumulated in a shallow NBL.
 Despite the dilution effect due to deep mixed layer height in the afternoon, O3 shows the maximum around 1600 LST.
-This maximum O3 in the late afternoon can be caused by two processes: (1) the photochemical O3 formation overwhelms the dilution effect and (2) the entrainment process with the overlaying FA increases O3 concentration during the study period because unlike SO2, CO, and NO2, the background concentration of O3 was higher than in Seoul for most of the time.
+This maximum O3 in the late afternoon can be caused by two processes: (1) the photochemical O3 formation overwhelms the dilution effect and (2) the entrainment process with the overlaying FA increases O3 concentration during the study period because unlike SO2, CO, and NO2, the background concentration of O3 was higher than in Seoul for most of the time (Zhang and Rao 1999; Schäfer et al. 2006; Shiu et al. 2007).

 3.4.
 Relationship between ML height and air pollution